 Acquire and use the relevant skills to deliver effective services and support to our members, corporate partners, stakeholders, and colleagues.

-Please don’t suffer in silence.
+If you're struggling with your mental health, please don’t suffer in silence.
 There are charities and providers out there offering a range of support.
-For more information you can visit the support and wellbeing section of our Knowledge Hub – although a resource for CIH members there is lots of great advice in here open for everyone.
+For more information you can visit the support and wellbeing section of our Knowledge Hub – although a resource for CIH members, there's some great advice in here open for everyone.

 Support and wellbeing resources